 The guide’s explanations double the enjoyment!

 You can meet your guide for the day either at the Kafukako Ferry Terminal or the lobby of the Hotel Rebun.
-From there you will move on to the starting point by local bus.
+From there you will move on to the starting point by the local bus.
 After finishing the trek, you can walk back to the meeting place without taking a bus.

 When you walk walking around the Momoiwa Observatory as we did this time, get on the bus in front of the Kafukako ferry terminal and ride it to Momoiwa Tozan-guchi, the last stop.
-From there it is about a 1.2 kilometer walk uphill to the Momoiwa Observatory and takes about 40 to 60 minutes.
+From there, it is about a 1.2-kilometer walk uphill to the Momoiwa Observatory and takes about 40 to 60 minutes.

 The trek along Flower Road begins from the Momoiwa Observatory.